dib-lab/2021-paper-ibd/manuscript.md

 ## Principle Coordinates Analysis

-We used jaccard distance and cosine distance implemented in `sourmash compare` to pairwise compare FracMinHash signatures.
+We used Jaccard distance and cosine distance implemented in `sourmash compare` to pairwise compare FracMinHash signatures.
 We then used the `dist()` function in base R to compute distance matrices.
 We used the `cmdscale()` function to perform principle coordinate analysis [@doi:10.2307/2333639].
 We used ggplot2 and ggMarginal to visualize the principle coordinate analysis [@doi:10.21105/joss.01686].